 There are companies that deliver high profits and grow above their industry average.
 These high-performance organizations obtain these results not by chance but by choice.
-Their leaders have decided to create a high-performance culture and put in place the ingredients that will contribute to their success.
-Improving the level of employee engagement within the company is one of those key elements to reach business success.
+Their leaders have decided to create a high-performance culture and incorporate elements that encourage psychological safety, meaningfulness, and availability that will improve business performance and overall business success.
+Improving the level of employee engagement within the company is one key element to business success.

 In contrast, unengaged employees don’t provide their full attention and effort and do not connect themselves with their work.
 This produces a lack of connection with their customers and colleagues, leading to poor performance.

 - Psychological meaningfulness

 - Psychological safety

 Psychological Meaningfulness has the strongest relationship.
 Job enhancement and work role fit are positively linked to psychological meaningfulness.
 Meaningfulness comes from employees feeling as though their work is worthwhile and valuable.
 Rewarding co-workers and supportive supervisor relations are positively associated with psychological safety, whereas adherence to co‐worker norms and self‐consciousness are negatively associated.

 Psychological Safety is experienced when there is established trust, and employees can engage in their work without fear of consequences that might negatively impact their career or self-image.
 Psychological availability is positively related to resource availability and negatively related to participation in external activities.